Video Series

 talks @ the MEMORIAL

 ELLIS WALKER WOODS was the first Principal of North Tulsa's historic Booker T. Washington High School.
-Woods helped build not only the prosperous community, but, also, with his staff, worked from 1915 to 1948 establishing institutions revered across the United States, toda.
+Woods helped build not only the prosperous community, but, also, with his staff, worked from 1915 to 1948 establishing institutions revered across the United States, today.
 HBCU Athletics may top the list.
 JOHN CLAYBON, a 1945 BTW grad gives the first talk at the memorial, the monument to Ellis Walker Woods that sits on a hill on the campus of OSU-Tulsa.

 Flying with the Tuskegee Airmen was John Claybon's goal after graduating in 1945 from Booker T. Washington High School in Tulsa, Oklahoma.
 It was the tail end of World War II and you get the feeling, older and wiser, Claybon's parents, John I. and Amanda Claybon understood things were heating up.
 They talked their son out of getting into an airplane for combat, but, he made the trip to Alabama and worked backup for the, then fledgling, now legendary air corps while completing his engineering degree at Tuskegee University.